-The psychiatric mental health nursing concentration prepares students to become advanced practice nurses in the psychiatric mental health field.
+The Psychiatric Mental Health Nurse Practitioner concentration prepares students to become advanced practice nurses in the psychiatric mental health field.

 The concentration courses build on the core curriculum for advanced practice.
 The use of current research from mental health nursing and allied disciplines supports and promotes evidence-based practice.
 Both somatic and nonsomatic treatment modalities are taught including collaborative psychopharmacological management; individual, group and family level interventions; and crisis and time-limited therapies as well as consultative and case management roles.Apply Now

-- Synchronous online course meetings will also occur throughout the semester for case discussions, content review, and presentations.
+- Synchronous online course meetings will occur throughout the semester for case discussions, content review, and presentations.
 These mandatory online course meetings will be scheduled prior to the beginning of the term so students may arrange their schedules accordingly.

 Identification of clinical sites and preceptors involves a collaboration between the student and CON faculty and staff.
 Students are encouraged to identify potential clinical sites and preceptors.
 Concentration Coordinators have ultimate approval of all clinical placements.
 Students desiring to complete clinical rotations outside the state of Tennessee must be familiar with their state Board of Nursing requirements for graduate clinical placements.
 Questions should be directed to the Assistant Dean of Graduate Programs.